 Many Tier 1 growers make the mistake of using standard river gravel in the base of their pots.
 Gravel does nothing but provide drainage.
 The modern homesteader adds function.

-• The “Why”: Use crushed oyster shells instead of gravel.
+- The “Why”: Use crushed oyster shells instead of gravel.
 (Related to the “Bio-Available Calcium” and “Zinc Leaching” principles—it’s about long-term nutrient release).
 Oyster shells are 95% calcium carbonate, but they also contain essential trace minerals like magnesium and phosphorus.
 As they slowly decompose over many years, they release these micronutrients to the soil, building long-term fertility.

-• The Execution: Layer 1 inch of crushed, clean oyster shells (or shell grit, available from feed stores in the US/UK) in the bottom of all your container plants and your galvanized troughs.
+- The Execution: Layer 1 inch of crushed, clean oyster shells (or shell grit, available from feed stores in the US/UK) in the bottom of all your container plants and your galvanized troughs.
 It is the ultimate slow-release mineral amendment.

 24. The Aerated Crate & Bamboo Teepee Fusion System

-The “Why”: This technique is the ultimate marriage of two systems — the Aerated Crate (Secret #1) and the Natural Bamboo Teepee (Secret #13).
-Individually, each method is powerful.
-Combined, they create a near-perfect growing unit.
-The mesh crate delivers maximum root oxygenation and air-pruning at the base, while the bamboo structure above provides a rigid, sustainable climbing scaffold that lifts the entire plant canopy 4–5 feet off the ground.
-The result is 360-degree airflow from the soil surface all the way to the top leaf — the single most effective prevention for Powdery Mildew and Septoria Leaf Spot.
+The “Why”: This technique marries two systems — the Aerated Crate (Secret #1) and the Natural Bamboo Teepee (Secret #13).
+The mesh crate delivers maximum root oxygenation at the base, while the bamboo structure lifts the entire plant canopy 4–5 feet off the ground, providing 360-degree airflow from soil to tip.
+This is the single most effective prevention against Powdery Mildew and Septoria Leaf Spot.

 The Execution: